sletz/pd-faustgen/README.md

 #### Windows

 Try `cmake --install . --prefix "/Users/Your Name/AppData/Roaming/Pd"` for personal or `cmake --install . --prefix "/Program Files/Pd/extra"` for system-wide installation.
-The prefix for the latter may vary *a lot* depending on which package you use and how you installed it (e.g., use the "Program Files (x86)" folder if you're running the 32 bit version of Pd).
+The prefix for the latter may vary *a lot* depending on which package you use and how you installed it.
 If you installed Pd from a zip package then all bets are off, and you should go look where your extra directory is and adjust the prefix path accordingly.

 ### Staged Installation